 “Intentional diversity drives creativity and success in modern, inclusive organizations.”

 Modern organizations often shift from a traditional hierarchical structure to a team-based structure.
 When combined with inclusiveness, team composition also requires intentional diversity.
-Diversity in teams involves not only gender, age, or cultural background but also cognitive diversity and differences in knowledge and experience.
+Diversity in teams then involves not only gender, age, or cultural background, but also cognitive diversity and differences in knowledge and experience.

-Are you interested in more background about team diversity?
-Download my ebook with all of the tips.
+Interested in more background information on team diversity?
+Download my ebook and read all the tips.

-“Assignments focused on fast execution benefit from less diversity, while innovative team assignments require higher levels of diversity.”
+“Assignments focused on rapid execution benefit from less diversity, while innovative team assignments require higher levels of diversity.”

 Tips for intentional diversity

-Tip 1: Increase the number of women on your teams.
-Research on collective intelligence shows that teams with more women often perform better, possibly because of increased social intelligence.
+Tip #1: Increase the number of women on your teams.
+Research on collective intelligence indicates that teams with more women often perform better, possibly because of an increase in social intelligence.

-Tip 2: Give teams with members of different ages time to appreciate each other.
-Age diversity can contribute positively if there is time to get to know each other better.
+Tip #2: Give teams with members of different ages time to appreciate each other.
+Age diversity can contribute positively, provided there is time to get to know each other better.

 Tip 4: Leverage diversity in knowledge and experience for innovation.
-This type of diversity is precious in innovative contexts where there is time for mutual learning.
+This kind of diversity is especially valuable in innovative contexts, where there is time for mutual learning.

 Tip 5: Value cognitive diversity in thinking styles.
-Different thinking styles enhance innovative capacity if there is an equal cognitive level and sufficient time for knowledge exchange.
+Different thinking styles enhance innovative ability, provided there is an equal cognitive level and sufficient time for knowledge exchange.

 Always intentional diversity?

-It is essential to recognize that the benefits of team diversity depend on the team’s objectives.
-Assignments focused on rapid execution may benefit from less diversity, while innovative team assignments require higher levels of diversity.
+It is important to recognize that the benefits of team diversity depend on the team’s purpose.
+Assignments focused on rapid execution may benefit from less diversity, whereas innovative team assignments require greater diversity.

-Organizations that want to use team diversity intentionally must learn about the team’s purpose and the assignment’s starting conditions.
-This goes beyond following a trend; it is the responsibility of organizations to use diversity principles successfully and meaningfully to improve business performance.
+Organizations that want to use team diversity intentionally must understand the team’s purpose and the assignment’s starting conditions.
+This goes beyond following a trend; it is organizations’ responsibility to apply diversity principles successfully and meaningfully to improve business performance.

 Bias-free team composing?
 Learn more about Team-composer.
-Try team-composer for free.
+You can try team-composer for free.